Zaydism: Law

-In matters of Islamic jurisprudence, the Zaydis follow Zayd ibn ’Ali's teachings which are documented in his book Majmu’ Al-Fiqh (مجموع الفِقه).
+In matters of Islamic jurisprudence, the Zaydis follow Zayd Ibn 'Ali's teachings, which are documented in his book Majmu' Al-Fiqh (مجموع الفِقه).
 Zaydi fiqh is similar to the Hanafi school of Sunni Islamic jurisprudence, as well as the Ibadi school.
-Abu Hanifa, the Shaykh of the Hanafi school of Sunni Islamic Jurisprudence, was favorable and even donated towards the Zaydi cause.
+Abu Hanifa, the founder of the Hanafi school, was favorable and even donated towards the Zaydi cause.
 Zaydis dismiss religious dissimulation (taqiyya).
+Zaydism does not rely heavily on hadith, but uses those that are consistent with the Qur'an, and is open to hadith.
+Some sources argue that Zaydism is simply a philosophy of political government that justifies the overthrow of unjust rulers and prioritizes those who are Ahl al-Bayt.

 Theology

-In matters of theology, the Zaydis are close to the Mu'tazili school, though they are not exactly Mu'tazilite.
-There are a few issues between both schools, most notably the Zaydi doctrine of the Imamate, which is rejected by the Mu'tazilites.
-Of the Shi'a sects, Zaydi fiqh is most similar to the Ibadis, since Zaydism shares similar doctrines and jurisprudential opinions with those scholars.
+Haider states that mainstream Zaydism (Hadawi) is a result of the interaction of two currents, Batrism and Jarudism, their followers brought together during the original revolt of Zayd ibn Ali.
+The names, also designated as Batri and Jarudi, do not necessarily represent cohesive groups of people; for example, Batri ideas (proto-Sunni) were dominant among Zaydis in the 8th century, and Jarudism (Shia) took over in the 9th century.
+The following table summarizes the differences between Batri and Jarudi beliefs per Haider:

-Zaydis’ theological literature puts an emphasis on justice and human responsibility, and its political implications, i.e. Muslims have an ethical and legal obligation by their religion to rise up and depose unjust leaders including unrighteous sultans and caliphs.
+Zaydis' theological literature emphasizes social justice and human responsibility and their political implications—i.e., Muslims have an ethical and legal obligation by their religion to rise up and depose unjust leaders, including unrighteous sultans and caliphs.

 Beliefs

-In the context of the Shi'a belief in spiritual leadership or Imamate, Zaydis believe that the leader of the Ummah or Muslim community must be Fatimids: descendants of Muhammad through his only surviving daughter Fatimah, whose sons were Hasan ibn ʻAlī and Husayn ibn ʻAlī.
-These Shi'a called themselves Zaydi to differentiate themselves from other Shias who refused to take up arms with Zayd ibn Ali.

-Zaydis believe Zayd ibn Ali was the rightful successor to the Imamate because he led a rebellion against the Umayyad Caliphate, who he believed were tyrannical and corrupt.
-Muhammad al-Baqir did not engage in political action and the followers of Zayd believed that a true Imām must fight against corrupt rulers.
-The renowned Muslim jurist Abu Hanifa, who is with founding the Hanafi school of Sunni Islam, delivered a fatwā or legal statement in favour of Zayd in his rebellion against the Umayyad ruler.
-He also urged people in secret to join the uprising and delivered funds to Zayd.
+Zaydis believe Zayd ibn Ali was the rightful successor to the imamate because he led a rebellion against the Umayyad Caliphate, which he believed was tyrannical and corrupt.
+Muhammad al-Baqir did not engage in political action, and the followers of Zayd believed that a true Imām must fight against corrupt rulers.
+The renowned Muslim jurist Abu Hanifa, who is credited with founding the Hanafi school of Sunni Islam, delivered a fatwā or legal statement in favour of Zayd in his rebellion against the Umayyad ruler.
+He also secretly urged people to join the uprising and delivered funds to Zayd.

-Unlike the Twelver and Isma'ili Shia, Zaydis do not believe in the infallibility of Imams and do not believe that the Imamate must pass from father to son but believe it can be held by any descendant of Hasan ibn ʻAlī or Husayn ibn ʻAlī.
+Unlike Twelver and Isma'ili Shi'ism, Zaydis do not believe in the infallibility of Imams and reject the notion of nass imamate, but believe that an Imam can be any descendant of Hasan ibn ʻAlī or Husayn ibn ʻAlī.
+Zaydis believe that Zayd ibn Ali, in his last hour, was betrayed by the people in Kufa.

-Zaydis reject anthropomorphism and instead, take a rationalist approach to scriptural uses of anthropomorphic expressions, as illustrated in works such as the Kitāb al-Mustarshid by the 9th-century Zaydi imam Al-Qasim al-Rassi.
+Zaydis reject anthropomorphism and instead take a rationalist approach to scriptural uses of anthropomorphic expressions, as illustrated in works such as the Kitāb al-Mustarshid by the 9th-century Zaydi imam al-Qasim al-Rassi.